-O. Henry Pun-off Day is celebrated every year on May 20 in the United States.
+O. Henry Pun-off Day is held on the day before Mother’s Day each year in the United States.
+This year, it takes place on May 11.
 The celebrations are carried out with great festivity in Austin, Texas.
 On this day, pun enthusiasts gather to compete in the battle of wits.
 It is a spoken word competition that everyone who enjoys puns looks forward to.
 The day is named after the great author O. Henry, who was known for his use of puns, wordplay, and wit in his literary work.
 Do you think you have what it takes to be crowned the O. Henry Pun-off Day champion?
 Let’s put your vocabulary to the test!

 History of O. Henry Pun-off Day